February 28, 2014

 January 6, 2011

-Just wanted to say THANK YOU to those of you who have bought Hydra Missing CDs from
+Just wanted to say THANK YOU to those of you who bought Hydra Missing CDs from

-CD Baby within last two months and thank you for all the feedback about the music.
+CD Baby within last two months and for all the feedback about the music.
 I always

 listen to what you have to say, no matter is it positive or negative.